 Search for more photos.

-Some of the most stunning pictures of weather come in the form of lightning photographs.
-Professional photographers often take photos of thrilling lightning displays, tornadoes, threatening clouds, sun rays splitting the darkness of a cloudy day, and raindrops.
+Lightning photos are some of the most stunning weather photos.
+Photographers often capture lightning displays, tornadoes, threatening clouds, sun rays splitting the darkness of cloudy days, and raindrops.

 Got a great photo?
 Or a drawing?
 Undeniable evidence of global warming to make your point?
 Here's a chance to post it and let others see.